Nashville Kats (2024): History

 On October 18, 2024, Nashville Arena Sports, LLC, owners of the Kats, filed a lawsuit in Chancery Court for Davidson County, Tennessee, against chairman Chuck McDowell seeking an alleged delinquent payment which was loaned to the franchise.
 The suit alleged that McDowell failed to pay on a signed $2.5 million (USD) promissory note to the club.
 They were also seeking to have McDowell expelled from the franchise ownership group.
 Jeff Fisher announced that the team still planned to play in the league's inaugural season with its current owners despite this latest legal challenge.
 McDowell and the remaining owners reached a settlement with each other, culminating in a public reconciliation during the Kats' Week 4 game, in which McDowell led a ceremonial coin toss, and McDowell's amicable exit from the ownership group.

 On May 4, 2025, it was announced that Jeff Fisher was officially named as the new majority owner of the Kats.
 He is joined by partners Pogue and Bobby Devoursney (who will serve as chief executive officer).
 The next day, the Kats announced the addition of Jon Gruden, former NFL coach and brother of Arena Football Hall of Famer Jay Gruden, to the ownership group leading football operations.
 Former professional auto racer Michael Waltrip was added to the ownership group on June 20.
+In March 2026, professional wrestler Jeff Jarrett was named managing partner of the franchise.
+That season, the team permanently moved to Clarksville, while retaining the Nashville Kats moniker.

+The Kats proved to be one of AF1's most successful franchises off the field, as fans in Clarksville have consistently turned out to support the franchise.
+Fisher cited the Kats as a model franchise for the league.
+The Kats won their last 11 games of the 2026 season, including their playoff run that culminated in a victory in Arena Crown 2026, a game in which the Kats held off a comeback from the defending champion Albany Firebirds to win 59–53.